The Better Photography Magazine Photographer of the Year 2023

 Each judge will score each Entry out of 100

 For each entry, the Judges’ scores will be totalled, divided by 3 and presented to the Entrant as a percentage score (out of 100).

 Only one entry is required to win a Category.
 However, to win the overall Photographer of the Year, an Entrant will need to have entered a minimum of four entries to make a ‘Portfolio’.
-A Portfolio comprises the four highest scoring entries by an Entrant, no matter how many entries an Entrant submitted.
+A Portfolio comprises the four highest scoring entries by an Entrant, no matter how many entries an Entrant submitted, or in which category.